panwarlsweet/flashggFinalFit/Signal/README_HHbbgg.md

 By default this script is run with systematics, in order to run without systematics : --nosysts

-The current script relies on the fact that the trees aree named in the following way name+year+ _ + 13TeV_125_13TeV : https://github.com/chernyavskaya/flashggFinalFit/blob/fullRunII_Oct2019/Signal/trees2ws.py#L212 for example : tth2016_13TeV_125_13TeV_DoubleHTag_11
+The current script relies on the fact that the trees are named in the following way name+year+ _ + 13TeV_125_13TeV : https://github.com/chernyavskaya/flashggFinalFit/blob/fullRunII_Oct2019/Signal/trees2ws.py#L212 for example : tth2016_13TeV_125_13TeV_DoubleHTag_11
 If you do not have it done like this, you should modify this line accordingly :